van-richard/CodingNotes/notebooks/chimera/cli-overview.md

 ## Summary of Command Line Options

-Rather than searching through the GUI (graphic user interface) for the function you need (i.e., Show/Hide atoms/ribbon/surface), you can use the commmand line interface to control the display.
+Rather than searching through the GUI (graphic user interface) for the function you need (i.e., Show/Hide atoms/ribbon/surface), you can use the command line interface to control the display.

 **Command Line Options:**